icecube/icetray-public/cmake/resources/docs/supported_platforms/osx.rst

 Homebrew
 """"""""

-Homebrew_ is probably the easiest way to install packages on OS X, and distributes the most heavy-weight dependencies (cmake, boost, and Qt) as binary packages.
+:doc:`../homebrew` is probably the easiest way to install packages on OS X, and distributes the most heavy-weight dependencies (cmake, boost, and Qt) as binary packages.
 Most of the required formulae are in the main distribution, but you should also `tap`_ homebrew/science and IceCube-SPNO/icecube.
 Install them like